turingschool/mod-0-project-fe/section1/README.md

 //=> false, because 9 is less than 12
 ```

-Read more about compairson operators [here](https://javascript.info/comparison)!
+Read more about comparison operators [here](https://javascript.info/comparison)!

 > 👩‍💻 PAUSE here, and complete the exercises in `dataTypes.js`